-Have a look at this video we recently filmed at Ferntree Gully Quarry where we catch 10 stocked rainbow trout in 90 minutes.
+Watch this video filmed at Ferntree Gully Quarry catching stocked rainbow trout.
 It highlights the main features and facilities of the park and we also provide some key tips and techniques to help you catch a few trout as well.

 Things to do at Ferntree Gully Recreational Reserve

 Ferntree Gully recreation reserve is an amazing place to take the family.
 Stunning views consist of scenic rocky cliffsides and paved walking tracks.
 There are man-made fishing platforms overlooking crystal clear waters and scenery.
 There is active birdlife including kookaburras.
 This is a great place to bring the dog as your dog is free to roam around without a lead.
 Please note there is limited parking available.
 Just follow railway road that then turns into quarry road.
 Park at the top then walk your way down to the reserve.

 Ferntree Gully is a vibrant township with plenty of great outdoor activities.
 Local attractions within close vicinity include the Kokoda trial 1000 steps memorial walk, The Tim Neville arboretum lakes sculptures and fountains, Churchill national park to spot some Aussie wildlife or walks and hikes within the very scenic Dandenong ranges.

 Fishing at Ferntree Gully Quarry

 Ferntree Gully Quarry is a great fishing location where you can target several freshwater fish species.
 This includes trout, redfin, carp, golden perch and Murray cod.
 We would highly recommend that you read our detailed guide on how to catch trout.